Helping a marsupial neighbor

 Helping wildlife and the Refuge today

 Unexpected has grown from its humble 85-acre beginnings 55 years ago to nearly 800 protected acres today.
-This Refuge is home and sanctuary for hundreds of animal and plant species; many of the animal species have been here for generations, like the white-tailed deer shown here (the photo is blurry because she was 'caught' by one of our trail cameras).
+This Refuge is home and sanctuary for hundreds of animal and plant species; many of the animal species have been here for generations, like the white-tailed deer shown here.
 We depend entirely on the support of our donors; we do not have lucrative government grants because we would not allow the type of 'strings' attached to these that would force us to permit 'recreational' hunting, fishing or other exploitative activities.
 We and the wildlife could not exist without you.
 We know that you have limited resources and need to consider which of numerous worthwhile causes to support.
 We hope, however, that you can find it possible to give us a donation today of any amount.
 We desperately need your support right now.
 We care for these 767 acres with a very small operating budget and with a paid staff of one and a completely voluntary Council of Trustees.
 Despite this, even our small operating costs are exceeding our donations.
 We have many ways to give; see below for just some of your options or go to our Help Us page on our Web site for more.
 One of our current vital campaigns is to prevent off-road vehicle access to the trails on the Refuge.
 These vehicles, which are illegal on our Refuge, result in untold damage and death to animals and plants.
 If you would like to be part of the solution to this threat to the Refuge, please visit our GoFundMe page for more information.

 Helping wildlife and the Refuge in the future